rameshkr1994/Data-Science-Cookbook/Python/GLM-Models-with-Python.md

 # GLM models in Python

 ## Different option to implement GLM models using Python
+The following Python libraries provide GLM implementation using Python:
 - scikit-learn
 - h2o
 - StatsModels